 - Serve the scallops with the dipping sauce on a tray or plate.

-Salt block scallops can be served a million different ways.
-Some of my favorites include risotto or smoked mac and cheese.
+Salt block scallops can be served a million different ways, some of my favorites include

 I hope you enjoyed making my favorite salt block scallops recipe!
 Let me know below how you served them.

 Author: Charlie Reeves